antarctica/lantern/docs/data-model.md

 ## Exporter metadata

-Exporter metadata is a superset of [Site metadata](#static-site-metadata) including additional properties such as the export path to avoid needing to pass [Config](/docs/config.md) instances to exporters.
+Exporter metadata is a superset of [Site metadata](#static-site-metadata) including additional properties such as the export path and keys for accessing [Administrative Metadata](#item-administrative-metadata) to avoid needing to pass [Config](/docs/config.md) and other related instances to exporters.

 The `lantern.models.site.ExportMeta` Python data class implements this concept, inheriting from `SiteMeta`.